shangjie-li/mvmm/README.md

 Implementation of MVMM in PyTorch for KITTI 3D Object Detetcion

 ## Acknowledgement
- - This repository references [open-mmlab](https://github.com/open-mmlab/OpenPCDet)'s work.
+ - This repository is developed based on [open-mmlab](https://github.com/open-mmlab/OpenPCDet)'s work.

 ## Installation
  - Clone this repository